schmartmann/datadog_writing_test/readme.md

 **Sinatra Turntable** is a framework that allows you to spin up a full-stack web app in minutes, which integrates seamlessly with Datadog’s APM service for application performance monitoring.

-APM allows you to trace requests and template rendering across your Sinatra app, so you can have a fuller picture of its health.
+APM allows you to trace requests and template rendering across a Sinatra app, so you can have a fuller picture of its health.

 ## Sinatra Turntable